 Deployment Options for the Reservations Application

-With the availability of the optional Archibus Extension for Microsoft Exchange and Outlook Plugin, t here are four deployment options for the Web Central Reservations application as described in the following table.
+With the availability of the optional Archibus Extension for Microsoft Exchange and Microsoft Outlook Plugin, there are four deployment options for the Web Central Reservations application as described in the following table.

 Reservations are created from Web Central.
 Attendee availability is retrieved from the Exchange calendar.
 Exchange is in charge of notifications.
 If the listener is enabled, changes made in Exchange are also applied in Web Central.
 When integrating with Exchange room mailboxes, reservations can also be created from any Exchange client (OWA, Outlook without Outlook Plugin-In...) by inviting a room mailbox. |